MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).

    > [!NOTE]
-   > Always keep the entity name in Customer Insights the same as the entity name inside the model.json or manifest.json file.
-Customer Insights validates all entity names with the model.json or manifest.json during system refresh.
-If an entity name is changed, an error occurs because Customer Insights cannot find the new entity name in the model.json or manifest.json file.
+   > Always keep the entity name in Customer Insights the same as the entity name inside the model.json or manifest.json file after ingestion.
+Customer Insights validates all entity names with the model.json or manifest.json during every system refresh.
+If an entity name is changed either inside Customer Insights or outside, an error occurs because Customer Insights cannot find the new entity name in the model.json or manifest.json file.
+If an ingested entity name was accidentally changed, [edit the entity name](#edit-an-azure-data-lake-storage-data-source) in Customer Insights to match the .json file.

 1. Select **Attributes** to add or change attributes, or to enable data profiling.
 Then select **Done**.